 The governor said he failed to do a project in Irigwe because of the insecurity.
 “I am here to condole with you,” said Lalong, “and to preach peace,” he added.
-In his remarks he did not name the attackers.
+In his remarks, he did not name the attackers.

-The National President of Irigwe Youth Movement, Ezekiel Bini, thanked the governor for his visit and asked him to ensure a ban on open grazing in Plateau State, especially in the Irigwe chiefdom.
+The National President of the Irigwe Youth Movement, Ezekiel Bini, thanked the governor for his visit and asked him to ensure a ban on open grazing in Plateau State, especially in the Irigwe chiefdom.
 “This will help to end attacks,” Bini said, “and ensure all houses are rebuilt.”
 Bini also stressed the need for “security in all the villages and farms.”

 Bini also asked the Governor to ensure that vigilantes—village guards—are empowered to tackle terrorism in the community and pleaded with the Governor to ensure the Jos to Miango road is completed.
-Lastly, Bini asked for the quick passage of the Ranching Bill currently in the Plateau State Assembly in order to deal with the issue of open grazing that is at the centre of the attacks and displacement in the area.
+Lastly, Bini asked for the quick passage of the Ranching Bill currently in the Plateau State Assembly to deal with the issue of open grazing that is at the center of the attacks and displacement in the area.

-Lalong said that he regretted the loss of lives and properties and the displacement of people and promised that the government would assist those displaced get their homes back as well as continue to provide relief materials and support to those whose lives have been interrupted by the attacks.
+Lalong said that he regretted the loss of lives and properties and the displacement of people and promised that the government would assist those displaced to get their homes back as well as continue to provide relief materials and support to those whose lives have been interrupted by the attacks.
 The Governor said that terror groups want to bring hunger to Christians by continuing to destroy farms.

 In his remarks, Reverend Ronku Aka expressed gratitude to Governor Lalong for his commitment to restoring peace on Irigwe land despite the many setbacks experienced and attempts by some to discredit him.

-He appealed to the Governor to use all his powers to ensure that anyone who breaches the terms of the agreement is dealt with according to the law so as to serve as a deterarnt to others.
+He appealed to the Governor to use all his powers to ensure that anyone who breaches the terms of the agreement is dealt with according to the law so as to serve as a deterrent to others.
 His people, Reverend Aka said, are tired of the unwarranted attacks and losses.